neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Password-Api.md

  - If no revision is given and the password is in trash, it will be removed from trash
  - If no revision is given and the password is not in trash, nothing is done
  - If a revision is given and the revision is marked as in trash, it will be removed from trash
- - If a revision is given that does not belong to the model, a "Invalid revision id" error will be returned.
+ - If a revision is given that does not belong to the model, an "Invalid revision id" error will be returned.
  - The action will fail if the password is shared but the revision to restore does not meet the requirements for sharing
  - This action will always create a new revision
  - The server side encryption type may change